EC-Council Unleashes AI-Powered Ethical Hackers on Cybercrime

 - Master AI-driven skills and Learn Hacking AI systems: Learn to leverage AI for enhanced hacking techniques and how to identify and exploit vulnerabilities in AI systems.

-- Core domains of Cybersecurity: CEH strengthens your core domains of cybersecurity with a practical learning approach, which enables CEH to map across 45+ job roles over many industries.
+- Core domains of Cybersecurity: CEH strengthen your core domains of cybersecurity with a practical learning approach, which enables CEH to map across 45+ job roles over many industries.

 - Focus on the OWASP Top 10 AI Attacks: Gain expertise in mitigating threats like prompt injection, insecure output handling, training data poisoning, and more.